sframe-wg/sframe/draft-omara-sframe.md

 ## Encryption Schema

 ### Key Derviation
 Each client creates a 32 bytes secret key K and share it with with other participants via an E2EE channel.
-From K, we derive 3 secrets:
+From K, three different secrets are derived:

 1- Salt key used to calculate the IV